icesivip/robot/README.md

-# ROBOT
+# SPART
-ROBOT stands for Research On Building industrial Operation Technologies
+SPART stands for Simulation, Programming, Automatization and Robotic Team